osmcode/osmium-filter/doc/language.md

 Return a boolean

-    VALUE =  INT            - is equal
+    INT == INT            - is equal
-    VALUE == INT            - is equal
+    INT != INT            - is not equal
-    VALUE != INT            - is not equal
+    INT <  INT            - is less than
-    VALUE <  INT            - is less than
+    INT >  INT            - is greater than
-    VALUE >  INT            - is greater than
+    INT <= INT            - is less or equal
-    VALUE <= INT            - is less or equal
+    INT >= INT            - is greater or equal
-    VALUE >= INT            - is greater or equal VALUE in (INT, ...)     - is in the list
+    INT in (INT, ...)     - is in the list

 The following are not implemented.
 Do we need them?